 Each year our club hosts students who have been nominated by their teachers for showing leadership qualities for a day of leadership training.
 The students spend the whole day with guest speakers and Rotarians that push the students leadership skills to new levels.
 The students participate in challenging exercises and thought provoking conversations to expand their leadership skills.

-This year we had a series of events at some of our member's establishments like Variant Brewing and Houck's Bar & Grill that are open to the public for people who are interested in learning more about Rotary.
+This year we held a prospective new member social at Gate City, owned by a member of our club.
 This is a great environment for members to bring prospective members to introduce them to Rotary in a more casual setting.

-At least once a year we host a social to get our new members together with our board of directors.
+We held a new member social in late September to get our new members together with our board of directors.
 This is a great way to connect our new members to the leaders in our club, who can help them get engaged in serving the community.

 Roswell Rotary collects backpacks and school supplies for children supported through North Fulton Community Charities (NFCC).
 This organization provides food, clothing and other services to needy families and individuals living below the poverty level in the Roswell/North Fulton community.
-This year we filled 64 backpacks with supplies and club members donated $400 to the effort.
+This year we donated 54 backpacks and club members donated $625 for additional supplies.his year we filled 64 backpacks with supplies and club members donated $400 to the effort.

 Roswell Rotarians collect new toys for the needy in the Roswell/North Fulton community.
 North Fulton Community Charities (NFCC) provides food, clothing, and other services to the homeless, jobless, and those families and individuals living below the poverty level.
 More than 350 toys were collected, purchased, and delivered to North Fulton Community charities for distribution to children of all ages.

 Provide gently used coats to the needy in the greater Roswell Community.
 North Fulton Community Charities (NFCC) provides food, clothing, and other services to the homeless, jobless, and those families and individuals living below the poverty level.
 Rotarians initiated a coat drive to collect gently used coats to support the efforts of the NFCC.
-This year we collected:
+This year we collected 85 coats, 5 pairs of gloves, 24 pairs of socks, 10 hats and delivered the coats to NFCC.

 Each year a small but dedicated group of volunteers take headshots, update member data, sell ads and layout a printed directory for our club to use to get in touch with each other.
 The directory is full of useful information about all of our committees, our members and is a great way to do business with a club member.
 In addition, the directory is a nice fundraiser the helps offset some of the expenses of running the club which keeps our quarterly dues low.